1. Practice professional nursing behaviors incorporating personal responsibility and accountability for continued competence.

 6. Develop a teaching plan for individuals, and/or the nursing team, incorporating teaching and learning principles.

 7. Collaborate with the interdisciplinary healthcare team to advocate for positive individual and organizational outcomes.

 8. Manage health care of the individual using cost effective nursing strategies, quality improvement processes, and current technologies.

-Our next admission to the ADN Program is Fall 2020: If you are not a current student at VGCC, please apply to the college now.
-Once you have applied to the college (or if you are a current student), you may meet with a Academic & Career Coach at any of the Student Success Centers to start working on a Program Application.
+Our next admission to the ADN Program is Fall 2021: If you are not a current student at VGCC, please apply to the college now.
+Once you have applied to the college (or if you are a current student), you will work with an Academic Advisor to complete the ADN admissions steps.